Does a Regular C Corporation Really Allow You to Pay a 15% Tax Rate?

 Qualified Dividends

-When the dust settled, then, you would receive $561,000 of cash in your pocket after paying both the 34% corporate tax rate and the 15% qualified dividend tax rate.
+But look at what's happened.
+When the dust settles here, you have received $56,100 of cash after paying both the 34% corporate tax rate and the 15% qualified dividend tax rate.

-Without getting into the politics of whether Governor Romney or Warren Buffet should pay higher personal tax rates on qualified dividends, I assume we can all agree that if you're a business owner facing this decision point you do not automatically choose to have your corporation taxed as a C corporation in order to pay the 15% qualified dividend tax rate.
-You need to consider the extra 34% corporate tax you also have to pay.
+Without getting into the politics of whether successful business owners should pay higher personal tax rates on qualified dividends, I assume we can all agree that if you're a business owner facing this decision point you do not automatically choose to have your corporation taxed as a C corporation in order to pay the 15% qualified dividend tax rate.
+You need to consider those extra corporate income taxes you pay.

 Long-term Capital Gains